 Volunteering with Habitat for Humanity of Elkhart County and the ReStore provides an opportunity for individuals, groups and organizations to support Habitat’s mission and build skills, relationships and communities.
 You may volunteer in a variety of roles at construction, in the ReStore, on committees or at special events.
 No experience is required!

-Volunteer for our special events like our annual Partner Family Picnic or the Game Night Gala.
+Volunteer for our special events like our annual Partner Family Picnic or the Raise the Roof event.
 Help us recruit sponsors and guests, plan logistics, set up and tear down.

 "Volunteering for Habitat for Humanity gives you a great feeling.
 I am proud to be able to help so many families, meet new people, and learn new things."

 "My abilities are not as strong as others, but I always feel that my abilities are accepted just for what they are.
 That acceptance is why I enjoy volunteering with Habitat for Humanity."